datablogger-ml/SSOE-Crude-Oil-Forecasting/README.md

 # SSOE-Crude-Oil-Forecasting

-### Worked on coming up with analytical solutions for SSOE Trading team for Crude Oil Forecasting
+### Business Problem

+1. SSOE has a derivatives trading desk which trades in Crude Oil and iron ore.
+2. They are only allowed to make one trade per day.
+3. So having a good idea about the market and its sentiment can potentially help increase the profits of the company.

+### Methods

 1. Assess the effectiveness and accuracy of new data sources and data gathering techniques.
-2. Understanding of analytical tools and techniques and the ability to apply the relevant tool/technique to the given business problem.
+2. Understood the analytical tools and techniques and the ability to apply the relevant tool/technique to the given business problem.
 3. Python based libraries for Forecasting, Natural Language Processing, Cloud analytics, GPU based computing etc.
 4. One day ahead Forecasting based on different metrics for SSOE.
 5. Exploratory Data Analysis (EDA) : Finding relationships between variables, outlier detection, plotting graphs of those relationships, correlations and preparing      final data for modelling.